 Its replacement — a more sturdy setup — came by 1920.
 Flood damage from Hurricane Hazel briefly closed the bridge in November 1954.
 The storm did, however, completely wipe out the nearby Bathurst Street Bridge.
 The event might have led to the bridge’s replacement in the following decade.

 The third – and present – bridge began construction in 1961 and opened by 1962 or 1963.
 The section of the West Don River below it was channelized with concrete holdings.
-Also in 1962, the Don River Boulevard bridge was replaced.
+Also in 1962, the Don River Boulevard bridge replaced an earlier bridge opened in 1928.
 The short and quiet street curiously dates to the 19th century – at least to 1860 by cartographic accounts – and ran through the Shepard family property in Lansing to Bathurst.
 When both bridges were replaced in the 1960s, Don River Boulevard was also reconfigured to circle up the Sheppard Avenue, linking the street with the park.